Trailer Aerodynamics and Fuel Efficiency

 Truck Trailer Tails

 Truck trailer tails are attachments that go on the back of the trailer.
-They look a bit like folded wings and work by smoothing out the airflow as it leaves the trailer.
-This reduces turbulence and drag at the rear of the trailer, which is a major source of resistance.
+They look like folded wings and work by smoothing the airflow as it leaves the trailer.
+This reduces turbulence and drag at the rear of the trailer, which is a primary source of resistance.
 By using trailer tails, trucks can see a significant improvement in fuel efficiency.

 Airflow Trailer

 An airflow trailer is designed with aerodynamics in mind from the ground up.
-Its shape is more streamlined compared to traditional trailers, with curved edges and a design that allows air to flow smoothly over and around it.
+Its shape is more streamlined than traditional trailers, with curved edges and a design allowing air to flow smoothly over and around it.
 This reduces drag significantly, making the trailer much more fuel-efficient.

 Trailer Fairings

-Trailer fairings are panels that are attached to the sides and bottom of the trailer.
+Trailer fairings are panels attached to the trailer’s sides and bottom.
 They help guide air smoothly around the trailer, reducing the drag caused by air getting trapped under or around the sides.
 Fairings are particularly effective in reducing the turbulence and resistance created by the wheels and undercarriage of the trailer.

 Trailer Door Gap Cover